Nocturnal Enuresis – Bedwetting. Stop Children Getting Bed Wet. Natural Solution for Bed Wetting at Night and Urinary Incontinence.

 7. Nightmares in Children: Sometimes nightmares come as a result of bedwetting.
 Make the child prebedtime routine calm and quiet.
 Rough, active play or even an exciting TV program increases the risk of bedwetting.
 Read a story for child, or suggest child that to him or herself.

 8. Kegel Exercises: Teach your child to do Kegel exercises.
 To practice Kegels, tighten and then release the muscles that control the flow of urine.
-To find them, tell your child to stop midstream the next time he or she is urinating.
+To find them, tell your child to stop midstream the next time urinating.
 Then release.
 Suggest they do 7 to 21 Kegels sets three times daily.

 9. Avoid Milk Before Sleep: If your child usually drinks a glass of milk at bedtime, try discontinuing that practice and see if it helps.
 Some children are allergic to the proteins in milk, primarily casein and whey, and the allergy can cause bedwetting.
 This problem is usually present from infancy, and can also cause bloating and diarrhea, among other symptoms.